-Visit our online collection to view the entire collection, save your favorites, and share with your friends and colleagues.
+Visit our online collection to browse topics that interest you anywhere from Anatomy to World Languages, view the entire collection, save your favorites, and share with your friends and colleagues.

 On the move?
 Take the collection with you using our "Art at GVSU" mobile app for Apple and Android devices.

 Have art that you would like to donate to GVSU?
 We are actively collecting works of art that support our mission and vision.

 Please be sure to include your contact information, and a detailed description (including pictures) of the item(s) you would like to donate.

 - Always make arrangements with GVSU Art Gallery staff before bringing your donation to the university.
 We have special procedures and legal paperwork that must be filled out to document all donations.

 - Donation offers are reviewed by GVSU Art Gallery staff.
 Please note, we cannot possibly accept every donation that is offered.
 Museum staff will notify potential donors whether or not their donation has been accepted.